toliaqat/xenon-wiki/dcp-Debugging-and-Troubleshooting.md

 Please see the node selector [forwarding REST API section](./NodeSelectorService#forwarding-service)

 ## Operation Tracing
-To get a view of operations as they are passed throughout the system, DCP supports [Operation Tracing](OperationTracing).
+To get a view of operations as they are passed throughout the system, Xenon supports [Operation Tracing](OperationTracing).
 The operation tracing service will index all inbound and outbound operations, so once again lucene can be used to build a complete timeline of all operations on the service host.

 in summary:
  * enable operation tracing by sending a PATCH to /core/management